csc301-fall-2022/FaceBlur/deliverable-1/planning.md

 Given the user has logged in and has a properly formatted video file (ex.
 JPEG), when the user chooses that file and selects to upload it on the webapp, then the video is displayed to the user on the web-app and the user is presented with the option of saving or blurring the file.

-3. As a researcher at the Toronto Early Cognition Lab, I want to be able to select whether to blur the faces of children or the backgroud in order to control the variables in the study and focus on certain variables, for instance, facial expressions.
+3. As a researcher at the Toronto Early Cognition Lab, I want to be able to select whether to blur the faces of children or the background in order to control the variables in the study and focus on certain variables, for instance, facial expressions.

 Given the user has logged in and has uploaded a video file, when the user asks to blur the faces of the children in the video, then the blurring process takes place, the page is refreshed, the video with the faces blurred is displayed and the user is presented with the option to save the new video in place of the original video.